 Note: Proposal procedures will differ depending on your Faculty and its graduate curriculum committee.
-Please contact the Academic Affairs Officer for more information.
+Please contact the Associate Director, Graduate Academic Affairs for more information.
 Archived graduate procedures for courses and minor modifications are accessible at Curriculum Development—Archived, for information.

 These guidelines and procedures are intended to support the review and approval process with respect to curriculum development, from changes to existing graduate courses to the development of new graduate programs.

 The initial review and approval of proposals for new courses, changes to existing courses, and changes to program/graduate diploma academic requirements (including admission requirements) begins at the program level, in accordance with program procedures.
 Once approved at the program level, these proposals should be forwarded to the appropriate resource Faculty personnel for consideration by the relevant Faculty-level committee(s).